 Sarah N. Lang, Ph.D.

-Dr. Lang’s is interested in strengthening children’s experiences in childcare by examining the network of relationships and contexts in which children develop.
-Her goal is to ensure the early childhood workforce is well trained and supported so they can provide high-quality, evidence-informed care.
-Her experience as a practitioner and researcher in the field of early childhood education (ECE) informs her work.
-Lang has utilized qualitative and quantitative methods to examine the experiences of families and ECE teachers, and to identify factors that support ECE teachers’ use of quality practices.
-Measures Dr. Lang developed during her dissertation work (i.e., the Cocaring Relationship Questionnaire – Parent and Teacher Versions) are currently being used in large national data projects (e.g., the BabyFaces 2018-2020 project).
+Dr. Lang’s is interested in strengthening children’s experiences in early care and education (ECE) by examining and enhancing the network of relationships and contexts in which children develop.
+Her goal is to ensure the early childhood workforce is well trained and supported so they can provide high-quality, evidence-informed education and care.
+Her experience as a practitioner and researcher in the field of ECE informs her work.
+Dr. Lang has utilized qualitative and quantitative methods to examine the experiences of families and ECE teachers, and to identify factors that support ECE teachers’ use of quality practices.
+Measures Dr. Lang developed (i.e., the Cocaring Relationship Questionnaire – Parent and Teacher Versions) are currently being used in large national data projects in the U.S. (e.g., the BabyFaces 2018-2022 project) and internationally (e.g., in Finland).